RobinB87/typescript-modules/angular-cli-demo/README.md

 It needs to be provided in a Module with for example some overriding service:
 providers: [ { provide: MyConsoleLoggerService, useClass: CustomLoggerService } ],

+# linting

+Can use some scripts for linting:
+"lint-my-login": "ng lint my-login", "lint-my-console-logger": "ng lint my-console-logger", "lint-all-libs": "npm run lint-my-login && npm run lint-my-console-logger",

+# testing a library

+ng test library-name

+in CI/CD to ensure test does not run endlessly, but only once: ng test library-name --watch=false

+# only test in console, not spawning browser:

+"test-my-login-watch": "ng test my-login --browsers=ChromeHeadless" test by running this command